Lasagna soup has all the comfort flavors of lasagna without the work!

 - toppings as desired see notes for options

-- Cook sausage, onion, and garlic over medium-high heat until no pink remain.
+- Cook sausage, onion, and garlic over medium-high heat until no pink remains.
 Drain any fat.

-- Add crushed tomatoes, diced tomatoes, beef broth, green pepper, seasonings, and 1 cup of water.
+- Add crushed tomatoes, diced tomatoes (with juices), beef broth, green pepper, seasonings, and 1 cup of water.

 - Bring to a boil, reduce heat and simmer covered for 15 minutes.